|This blog explains what is Raid 5, reasons of Raid 5 failure and how to recover data from Raid 5?

 Once you have identified and noted the failed disks in the RAID, you can safely recover your data with the help of Data recovery software or services.
 However, All logical data loss cases of Raid hard drive can be diagnosed by the Stellar Data Recovery technician.
-You can download the software and avail the special discount “Blog20”
+You can download the software and recover your data.

 In case of physical damage of your Raid hard drive, you should visit our data recovery center.
 We assure you will get 100% data.
 For instance, Stellar had recently recovered data from a Crashed Dell® Storage Server with RAID 5 Configuration.
-Similarly, the data recovery expert had also recovered 34TB data from a Barracuda® NAS.
+Similarly, the NAS data recovery expert had also recovered 34TB data from a Barracuda® NAS.
+Read our customer story: